 don't hesitate to ask me by calling the office or submitting an online

 form.
-I offer a free consultation, so that you can discuss your case with
+I offer a free initial consultation so that you can discuss your

 About Our Firm

 A: A “boutique” law firm concentrates its practice in one area

 of the law and develops expertise and proficiency in that practice field.

 The Law Office of Patricia A. Sullivan is a boutique law firm concentrating